Explorer: Scaling Exploration-driven Web Trajectory Synthesis for Multimodal Web Agents: Results

 \subsection{MiniWob++ Results}

 Table~\ref{tab:miniwob} shows the results on the MiniWob++ benchmark in the zero-shot evaluation setting.
 Among baselines, we have API-based models, in-context learning using open-source LMs, and agentic models like AgentLM \cite{DBLP:conf/acl/ZengLLWLD024}, CodeActAgent \cite{DBLP:conf/icml/WangCY0L0J24}, Lemur-Chat \cite{DBLP:conf/iclr/XuSXMLSHZLXCZKW24} and AgentFlan \cite{DBLP:conf/acl/ChenLWZLLCZ24} which include web-based demonstrations in their instruction tuning dataset.
 Synatra-CodeLlama-7B \cite{Ou2024SynatraTI} and AgentTrek \cite{xu2024agenttrek} also synthesize web-agent trajectories automatically.
-We observe that \model outperforms GPT-4 and general-purpose agents like AgentLM, CodeActAgent, Lemur-Chat, and AgentFlan. \model-4B surpasses Synatra-CodeLlama-7B and AgentTrek-7B despite using a much smaller model with 4.2B params, highlighting our synthetic data's superior quality and potential for out-of-distribution (OOD) generalization.
+We observe that \model outperforms GPT-4 and general-purpose agent baselines. \model-4B surpasses Synatra-CodeLlama-7B and AgentTrek-7B despite using a much smaller model with \num{4.2}B params, highlighting our synthetic data's superior quality and strong potential for generalization to new web environments.